Broncos, Wilson edge Niners, Garoppolo 11-10 in prime time

 Immediately after Garoppolo’s blunder, Orlovsky posted on his Twitter account: “IVE NEVER BEEN HAPPIER … FFFFREEEEEDDDOOOMMMM.”

-“That was a tough situation that I put him in,” San Francisco coach Kyle Shanahan said of his quarterback.
+“That was a tough situation that I put him in,” Shanahan said of his quarterback.
 “They had one unblocked guy coming.
 I wish we had time for the big play.
 Could have ditched it.
 But it was a tough situation.”

-San Francisco star left tackle Trent Williams injured an ankle on the play and walked off the field and through the tunnel to the locker room.
-He didn’t return.
+San Francisco star left tackle Trent Williams injured an ankle on the play and was done for the night, replaced by Jaylon Moore.

-The Broncos drove into field goal range after the subsequent free kick, but Brandon McManus was wide right on a 53-yard attempt that would have given Denver its first lead.
+“Trent’s a warrior.
+Hopefully he bounces back fast,” Garoppolo said.
+“It’s always tough when you lose a guy like that.”

-Robbie Gould’s 51-yarder then gave San Francisco a 10-5 edge with 14 minutes remaining.
+San Francisco was all set to trade Garoppolo away this spring, but he needed shoulder surgery in March which dampened any potential interest early in the offseason.

 JEWELL JEWEL